rynllvck5/dostMontlyConsumptionMonitoring/README.md

 ## Version 2.0.0 (May 30, 2025)

 A major update to the DOST Monthly Consumption Monitoring System, introducing an inventory system for electric-consuming items and various improvements.
-This guide will help users upgrade from version 1.0.0 to 2.0.0.
+This guide will help pmos upgrade from version 1.0.0 to 2.0.0.

 ---